gamell/markpress/README.md

 **Default**: `horizontal`

-Automatically generate the layout for the slides. **This option will be ignored if any HTML comment specifying slide positioning attributes is found**, so please remove all HTML comments (`<!--slide-attr ... -->`) from the markdown file if you want to use this feature.
+Automatically generate the layout for the slides. **This option will be ignored if any HTML comment specifying slide positioning attributes is found**, so please remove **all** slide-positioning comments (`<!--slide-attr ... -->`) from the markdown file if you want to use this feature.
 Available Layouts:

 - `horizontal` (default): Slides positioned along the `x` axis.
 [Example](https://gamell.github.io/markpress/examples/horizontal.html)
 - `vertical`: Slides positioned along the `y` axis.
 [Example](https://gamell.github.io/markpress/examples/vertical.html)